hugopeek/mab-recommendations/create-modx-org-content-first.md

 ## Recommendation

-My recommendation is to shift to a more circular design process for modx.org, that starts with creating, structuring, questioning and prioritizing content.
+My recommendation is to shift to a design process for modx.org that starts with content.
+This means: creating, structuring, questioning and prioritizing content first, then prototype it to see how it comes out and interacts, and only apply the design layer at the very end, before it gets published.
+This will be a circular, iterative process, meaning we can continuously repeat these steps to improve existing content after receiving feedback.
+Or to expand upon it by adding information / functionality or additional layers of design.
+I'll try to outline the main benefits of this method below.

 ### Go live soon

 There is a need for the MODX community to be properly represented and backed by a decent community website.
 I won't go into that too much because the MAB has already recognized that, but I do feel that there's some urgency behind this need.
 I've heard several community members mention that they're getting comments on the new modx.com (myself included) and that they don't know where to point to when trying to convince potential clients to choose MODX.

 So in my opinion: as soon as we have something worthy of publishing, we should be able to publish it.
 In SF unicorn slang, this would be called an MVP (minimum viable product).
-I'm not a big supporter of the whole "move fast and break things" mentality surrounding it, but in today's fast moving world the MVP concept definitely has its merits.
-We are falling behind now on other platform offerings.
-While drafting these thoughts, I stumbled on the Craft CMS project again, and their [homepage](https://craftcms.com/) had me moving around in my seat with a slightly elevated heart rate for a good couple of minutes.
-Their opening heading is even "Put your content first."
-That literally says it all.
+I'm not a big supporter of the whole "move fast and break things" mentality surrounding it, but in today's fast moving world the MVP concept of getting your v1.0 online quickly and then continuously improve on it definitely has its merits.
+I feel we are falling behind now on what other platform are offering.
+While drafting these thoughts, I stumbled on the Craft CMS project again, and their current [homepage](https://craftcms.com/) had me moving around in my seat with a slightly elevated heart rate for a good couple of minutes.
+Their opening heading is "Put your content first."
+That literally says what I'm trying to say here.
 The good news is that all the things Craft does well can also be done with MODX, and we've been doing it for quite a while longer even.
 We provide all the benefits, we only need to concentrate that into effective, high quality content still.
 Sooner, rather than later.
 Which brings me to the next point:

 ### Put the emphasis on the job people are trying to get done